Public Records & Services in Whitetail

 Frequently Asked Questions

 To register to vote in Whitetail, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Daniels County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
-For local municipal elections in Whitetail, contact the Daniels County Clerk's office for schedules and ballot information.
+For local county and state elections (Whitetail is an unincorporated community in Daniels County and does not hold municipal elections), contact the Daniels County Clerk's office for schedules and ballot information.

 Property records for Whitetail, Montana are maintained by the Daniels Montana Department of Revenue's Office and the Daniels County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Daniels County, including parcels in Whitetail.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Daniels County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Daniels County offices at the county courthouse.
 The Daniels County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Whitetail, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Daniels County Clerk's office issues marriage licenses and maintains marriage records for Daniels County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.